edwardcrompton/twitter-friends/readme.md

 To do next
 ----------

+Get Travis to run tests successfully.
+We have one test.
+It runs locally when running ./run-tests.sh and passes.
+In Travis it fails.
+Remember that env vars have to be added to the Travis UI.
+Not sure why they don't load from .travis.yml.
+Could there still be an env var that's present locally but not on Travis.
+Compare .env which Travis doesn't have.

 Tests run locally inside the docker container.

 I've set up a proper nginx container that connects to a php-fpm container to